jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 **Interrelationship of civil remedies**

 ### 42ZG More than 1 civil remedy order may be made for same conduct
-The Court may make a civil remedy order of one kind against a person even though the Court has made another civil remedy order of a different kind against the person for the same conduct.ExamplesThe Court may make a compensatory order and a pecuniary penalty order for the same conduct.The Court may make a civil remedy order requiring forfeiture of securities and declaring a previous exercise of voting rights attaching to those securities to be void.
+The court may make a civil remedy order of one kind against a person even though the court has made another civil remedy order of a different kind against the person for the same conduct.ExamplesThe court may make a compensatory order and a pecuniary penalty order for the same conduct.The court may make a civil remedy order requiring forfeiture of securities and declaring a previous exercise of voting rights attaching to those securities to be void.

 ### 42ZH Only 1 pecuniary penalty order may be made for same conduct
-If conduct by a person constitutes a contravention of 2 or more civil remedy provisions, proceedings may be brought against that person for the contravention of any one or more of the provisions, but no person is liable to more than one pecuniary penalty order for the same conduct.
+If conduct by a person constitutes a contravention of 2 or more civil remedy provisions, proceedings may be brought against that person for the contravention of any 1 or more of the provisions, but no person is liable to more than 1 pecuniary penalty order for the same conduct.

 **General**

 ### 42ZI Standard of proof for civil remedies
-The proceedings under this subpart are civil proceedings and the usual rules of the Court and rules of evidence and procedure for civil proceedings apply (including the standard of proof).
+The proceedings under this subpart are civil proceedings and the usual rules of the court and rules of evidence and procedure for civil proceedings apply (including the standard of proof).

 ### 42ZJ Time limit for applying for civil remedies
 (1) An application for a pecuniary penalty order, a civil remedy order under section 42ZC, or other civil remedy order under section 42ZE may be made at any time within 3 years after the date on which the matter giving rise to the contravention was discovered or ought reasonably to have been discovered.